bytebrew/slope/README.md

 in a **GTK WIDGET**.

 Slope is in it's early stages of development and still needs some optimization and polishing.
-Some accessor methods to objects properties are also absent.But here's what we already have: The following chart is the output of the test.c program in de top level source repository.
+Some accessor methods to objects properties are also absent.
+But here's what we already have: The following chart is the output of the test.c program in de top level source repository.